ostelco/houston/README.md

 Open [https://redotter-admin-dev.firebaseapp.com](https://redotter-admin-dev.firebaseapp.com) to view it in the browser.

 You should have permission to use `redotter-admin-dev` firebase project.<br />
-Find alloed list of firebase projects by running the `firebase projects:list` in the terminal
+Find allowed list of firebase projects by running the `firebase projects:list`

 e.g:
 ```